segersniels/cmt/README.md

 ## Configuration

-CMT uses a `.cmtrc.json` file to store configuration.
+`cmt` uses a `.cmtrc.json` file to store configuration.
 You can edit this file manually or run `cmt init` to set up your preferences.